jesse99/gear/README.md

 implementation inheritance at all.
 There are good reasons for this: while implementation inheritance is useful it's also very [problematic](https://www.tedinski.com/2018/02/13/inheritance-modularity.html) because it introduces a tight coupling between the base and derived classes.
-Because of the issues that causes the consensus now is to prefer [composition over inheritance](https://en.wikipedia.org/wiki/Composition_over_inheritance).
+Because of these issues the consensus now is to prefer
+[composition over inheritance](https://en.wikipedia.org/wiki/Composition_over_inheritance).

 ## Gear basics